 The Fruita Police Department has an excellent relationship with our citizens.
-This relationship and the ongoing support we have experienced is the result of many years of good policing, empathy on the part of officers and treating people with respect and fairness.
+The ongoing support we have experienced is the result of many years of good policing and treating all people with respect and fairness.

 The goal of the division is to emphasize the positive aspects of policing to both staff and the public and to strengthen public trust.
 We will continue to support staff in their efforts, providing the tools employees need to do quality police work for the citizens of Fruita and for our law enforcement partners.